nikitavoloboev/data/docs/travel/visited/germany.md

 # Germany

-It's a deep shame that [Germany cares so little about EU safety](https://twitter.com/KyivIndependent/status/1530807194500857856).

 ## Notes

 - [I've never met anyone how wants to start his second company in Germany after having started his first one there.](https://twitter.com/thefrankbraun/status/1341199262852538369)